cloudflare/cloudflare-docs/content/email-security/email-configuration/enhanced-detections/business-email-compromise/gmail-directory-guide.md

 Cloudflare Area 1 can integrate with Google to retrieve user and group information.
 This can be used to enforce the Business Email Compromise configuration to prevent user impersonation.

-## 1. Create a service account in Google
+## 1. Create a service account in Google for Area 1 Directory Integration

 You need to authorize Cloudflare Area 1 to make connections into your Google tenant to retrieve your directory details.
 Cloudflare recommends that you create a service account for this purpose.
 This account will require the following following permissions: